Skip to main content

 Development Environment

-2. Navigate to the tenant by running export GCP_PROJECT=<TENANT_NAME> && stoker set-tenant
+2. Navigate to the project by running export GCP_PROJECT=<PROJECT_NAME> && stoker set-project

 3. Run stoker emulator-data